websanco/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/understanding-pages/understanding-pages.md

 {bdg-secondary}`For Liferay 7.4 U22+ and GA22+`

-By default, Private Pages are disabled by a Release Feature Flag for new installations.
+By default, new Liferay installations include a release feature flag that prevents users from creating Private Pages.
 If desired, follow these steps to enable Private Pages for your Liferay system:

 1. Open the *Global Menu* (![Global Menu](../../../images/icon-applications-menu.png)), go to the *Control Panel* tab, and click *System Settings*.